 This is my last bus tour in Ireland today.
 A return to Glendalough and Kilkenny Castle,w here I have already been.
 But I spent all my time at the Kilkenny Castle first time and this time I wanted to do some shopping and see some more of historical Kilkenny.
 I also wanted the chance to see the beautiful Wicklow Mountain scenery.

 It was the coldest rainy day of my time in Ireland.
 Making any sightseeing pretty miserable.
 I skipped most of the Glendalough walking tour and visited the museum instead.
-The day in Kilkenny was also rainy but I visited the Roth house, a look into what it was like to live in Kilkenny in the 1600,s.
-Also a stop at the Black Abby and a little shopping for wool scarves.
+The day in Kilkenny was also rainy but I visited the Roth House, a look into what it was like to live in Kilkenny in the 1600's.
+Also a stop at the Black Abby and a some shopping for wool scarves.
 The drive through the Wicklow mountains was without stops and viewing from rain streaked bus windows, although still enjoyed the beautiful scenery.
 A day like this only made me appreciate all the nice days I have already had.

 We passed Holllywood, Ireland.
 The bus driver told the story of a poor Irish boy who immigrated to the US during the famine, he worked hard, was successful, moved to California and bought property in the mountains and named it after his home in Ireland, Holly Wood.